 Acquiring telehealth insurance payments is easy; although, it is a very new method of getting health care.
 The best method to ensure that your health insurance company will pay for some or all of the visits is to call them.
-That way you will know if there is a co-pay or not.
+That way you will know if a co-pay is required or not.

 What can I expect in terms of the sound and video quality?

-Here are some basic steps that can improve the overall quality:
+Here are some basic steps that can improve the overall quality of your visit:

-- Use wired Ethernet instead.
-Wifi will work, but you may experience a lag or some interference, which can make your video and audio choppy.
-A wired Ethernet internet will give you a smoother, more consistent experience.
+- Use a wired ethernet instead of a wifi connection.
+A wired ethernet internet connection will give you a smoother, more consistent experience.
+A wifi connection will work, but you may experience a lag or some interference, which can make your video and audio choppy.

-- Close other programs.
-To minimize disruption, close out all other programs running in the background.
-Adjust your lighting.
+- Close other programs or apps you may have open.
+To minimize disruption, close out all other programs/apps that are running in the background.
+Make sure you have enough lighting so the doctor can see you well.
 Small lighting tweaks can make a big impact.
 Avoid any backlight and make sure your camera is at eye level.

 What equipment do I need?

-To provide telehealth sessions, you will need the following:
+To provide telemedicine or telehealth sessions, you will need the following: